Sewing Jackets from Knit Fabrics - Threads

 All knits have a little give, which is what makes them so comfortable to wear and so easy to fit, but many knits actually stretch, which is why patterns for knits usually need to be cut smaller than patterns for wovens.
 How much smaller depends on how stretchy your fabric is, so if you want to use a pattern that’s not designed for knits, it’s necessary to assess the amount of stretch in any given knit fabric before you choose or cut out the pattern.

 To test a knit fabric for its degree of stretch, grasp a 4-in. length of the knit, folded on the cross-grain (the direction of greatest stretch), and stretch it over a ruler, as shown in the photo below.
 A 4-in. length of a typical jersey will usually stretch from 1⁄2 in. to 1 in.
 A general rule for me is to go down one pattern size if the pattern is designed for wovens and you’ve selected a knit with this degree of stretch.
 Double-knits will usually stretch less than 1⁄2 in., requiring little or no change in the pattern, and sweater-knits, rib-knits, and most loosely knit fabrics will stretch more than 1 in.
 I usually avoid these very stretchy fabrics and any very bulky knits for jackets or other similarly structured or semi-structured projects.
-(For more information on choosing and sewing knit fabrics, see my article in Threads No. 97, pp. 59-63.)
 Ideally, you’ll want to position any knit fabric’s cross-grain going horizontally around the figure.

-To test a piece of fabric for drape (or structure) appropriate for a jacket, I suspend a small piece of it over my closed fist, as I’m doing in the top left photo on p.
-46, in which I’m comparing a double-knit with a very soft jersey.
+To test a piece of fabric for drape (or structure) appropriate for a jacket, I suspend a small piece of it over my closed fist (shown above) in which I’m comparing a double-knit with a very soft jersey.
 The distinct, stiff folds you can see forming on the tan double-knit reveal plenty of structure, while the blue jersey is too relaxed for jacket-making.
-Ideally, I try to use fabric as is, without changing its inherent structure with overall interfacing, but if I’m especially attracted to the soft fabric, I’ll definitely test a few interfacings to see whether I can get a happy blend of softness and structure, without sacrificing the crosswise stretch, as I was able to achieve with the samples in the bottom left photo on p.
-46. I’ll discuss interfacing choices in more detail in a moment.
+Ideally, I try to use fabric as is, without changing its inherent structure with overall interfacing, but if I’m especially attracted to the soft fabric, I’ll definitely test a few interfacings to see whether I can get a happy blend of softness and structure, without sacrificing the crosswise stretch, as I was able to achieve with the samples.
+I’ll discuss interfacing choices in more detail in a moment.

 These tests are good starting points, but often some pattern alterations will also be needed when adapting a woven pattern to a knit fabric.
 I always test any new pattern or pattern/fabric combination by making a mock-up out of an inexpensive fabric that has similar qualities to my fashion fabric.
 In the case of a knit, this means using a knit-fabric “muslin,” making sure that it stretches similarly (in both the lengthwise and crosswise directions) to the knit fashion fabric.